sarasteh/Crowdfunding_ETL/README.md

 ### Resources
-The resources used for this projects are the two excel data sheets : *crowdfunding.xlsx and contacts.xlsx*.
+The resources used for this projects are two excel data sheets : *crowdfunding.xlsx and contacts.xlsx*.
 The resource files are inside the 'Resource' folder.
-The new cleaned csv files are also inside this folder.
+The new cleaned csv files are also saved inside this folder.